 An administrative law judge may order an employer to reinstate you, pay any lost wages, pay attorney’s fees, and pay up to $500 in penalties.

-Examples of Additional Protections from Other Types of Discrimination Beyond Paid Family Leave
+Examples of Additional Anti-Discrimination Laws Beyond Paid Family Leave

-If you filed a discrimination complaint with the Workers’ Compensation Board based on Paid Family Leave, and you think you experienced discrimination based on an additional ground protected by one of the following laws, then you can also file a discrimination claim with the State Division of Human Rights, United States Equal Employment Opportunity Commission, or your local human rights commission:
+There are other state and federal laws that protect employees from discrimination.
+If you think that you have experienced discrimination based on a ground protected under one of the following laws, then you may be able to file a discrimination claim with the State Division of Human Rights, United States Equal Employment Opportunity Commission, or your local human rights commission:

 - The New York State Human Rights Law (NYSHRL) prohibits employers from discriminating against employees and job applicants based on certain protected grounds, including age, race, creed, color, national origin, sexual orientation, military status, sex, disability, pregnancy-related conditions, gender identity, predisposing genetic characteristics, familial status, marital status, or domestic violence victim status.
 The New York State Human Rights Law (NYSHRL)also protects employees with disabilities or who are pregnant or who have recently given birth from discrimination by requiring employers to make “reasonable accommodations” to accommodate disabilities as well as pregnancy- and childbirth-related conditions.